himanshu007-creator/cookie-2.0/README.md

 - go to <code>system/install/extensions</code>
 - install the extension
 - go to <code>manage/plugins/setCookie</code>
-- configure it and save teh changes
+- configure it and save the changes
-- visit your frontend and see the plogin in action✨
+- visit your frontend and see the plugin in action✨